PHASE 1 OF 7

 Strengths

-• The #1 killer of hackathon projects is integration failure — they prevent it
+• Prevents integration failure, the #1 killer of hackathon projects

 Watch Out For